 - Corneal transplant surgery when the vision is significantly impaired or chronic pain is present

 Lattice dystrophy is characterized by the presence of abnormal protein fibers throughout the stroma.
 Although this condition can occur at any age, early changes can be seen in childhood.

 Lattice dystrophy gets its name from the clear overlapping lines of proteins in the stroma.
 This can make the cornea cloudy and reduce vision.
 In some people, these proteins may cause epithelial erosion.

 Treatment of lattice dystrophy includes:

-Symptoms may disappear with treatment, but a corneal transplant may be required.
-Although results of this surgery are very good, lattice dystrophy may reappear in transplant patients.
+Although the early results of corneal transplantation are typically very good, lattice dystrophy may reappear in transplant patients requiring long-term treatment.

 How is corneal disease diagnosed?